 These, scriptures, though sacred and consequently limited to specific content, have left ample room for rationality.
-In short, the struggle between the advocates of these two traditions in Arab Islamic history, the theologians and the philosophers, did not revolve around religion; it was concerned with two different world views, a sacred one and a rational one based on a theory of cognition.
-Therefore The Muqaddimah (Prolegomena) of Ibn Khaldun shows that 'we can see the great extent to which Arabic had developed into language of science and move away from the sacral Arabic of the Qur'an17.
+In short, the struggle between the advocates of these two traditions in Arab Islamic history, the theologians and the philosophers, did not revolve around religion; it was concerned with two different world view, a sacred one and a rational one based on a theory of cognition.
+Therefore The Muqaddimah (Prolegomena) of Ibn Khaldun shows that 'we can see the great extent to which Arabic had developed into language of science and move away from the sacral Arabic of the Qur'an.17

-The second stage is the collapse of the Abbasid Empire, the ensuing particularity of a variety of territorial states, and the subsequent domination by the Ottoman signified the end of this secular tradition and the restoration both religion and archaic social structures.
-Wolfgang Freund has summarized those impacts had on the Arabic language:
+The second stage is the collpase of the Abbasid Empire, the ensuing particularism of a variety of territorial states, and the subsequent domination by the Ottoman signified the end of this secular tradition and the restoration both religion and archaic social structures.
+Wolfgang Freund has summarized those impact had on the Arabic language:

-Because administrative correspondence was initially conducted in Turkish, and later in English, and French, sophisticated written Arabic was left with no social functions at all.
+Because administrative correspondence was initailly conducted in Turkish, and later in English, and French, sophisticated written Arabic was left with no social functions at all.
 Nothing thus stood in the way of a linguistic lapse in to the sole remaining binding element, namely the sacral text of the Qur'an.
-During all this, however, separate dailects were evolving among the people of the former Arab Empire, developing out of Medieval International Arabic18.
+During all this, however, separate dailects were evolving among the people of the former Arab Empire, developing out of Medieval International Arabic.18

 The second substantial challenge of the development is a result of European penetration of the orient in the colonial era.
 We have outlined the context and limits of the Hellenization of Islam when dealing with language and the conflict between Qur'anic and scientific Arabic.
-We have also seen that the first social cultural confrontation produced enrichment, especially in that it was not associated with the establishment of a foreign power, as was the case in the recent confrontation between West and East.
-In the linguistic sphere, there effects of the Modern European penetration of the orient have been much more far-reaching than they were in the case of Hellenization..
+We have also seen that the first social cultural confrontation produced an enrichment, especially in that it was not assosiated with the establishment of a foreign power, as was the case in the recent confrontation between West and East.
+In the linguistic sphere, there effects of the Modern European penetration of the orient have been much more far-reaching than they were in the case of Hellenization.

-Rifei'a R. al-Tahtawi (1801-1873), the Egyptian scholar, was the first Arab to study in Paris in the 1825.
+Rifei'a R. al-Tahtawi (1801-1873), the Egyptian scholar who was the first Arab to study in Paris in the 1825.
 He return to Egypt in 1831 with the intention of disseminating what he had learned in Europe through Arabic translation, Tahtawi was forced to realize that he lacked the necessary linguistic medium.
-Centuries of stagnation in Arabic language rendered him unable to find any equivalents for the historical, sociophilosophical, and natural scientific terms of European culture.